Government Shutdown FAQs

 Services not dependent on annual appropriations, such as the U.S. Postal Service, Social Security, and Medicare, continue, though some customer service functions may experience delays.

-• All services under the U.S. Postal Service should still continue during a government shutdown.
+All services under the U.S. Postal Service continue during the government shutdown.

-• Medicare and Medicaid should still continue during a federal government shutdown, but you may experience difficulty reaching these agencies as some employees are furloughed.
-Some communications from the agency may be stalled or outdated.
+Medicare and Medicaid continue during the shutdown, but you may experience difficulty reaching these agencies as some employees are furloughed.
+Some communications from the agency may be delayed or outdated.

 What about my VA services?

-Those who rely on services or treatment through the VA should not expect an impact on Veterans Health Administration (VHA) facilities, and almost all VHA employees will remain on the job, and access to benefits under the Veterans Benefits Administration (VBA) should still continue.
-The National Cemetery Administration’s (NCA) burial, scheduling of burials, first notice of death, and headstone processing functions should also continue; however, there will be no grounds maintenance or placement of permanent headstones at VA cemeteries.
+Those who rely on services or treatment through the VA should not expect an impact on Veterans Health Administration (VHA) facilities, and almost all VHA employees remain on the job.
+Access to benefits under the Veterans Benefits Administration (VBA) continues.
+The National Cemetery Administration’s (NCA) burial scheduling, first notice of death, and headstone processing functions continue; however, there is currently no grounds maintenance or placement of permanent headstones at VA cemeteries.

 Issues with a federal agency?
 Where can you get help?